haha150/NAC-RPi5/README.md

 ### 4. SSH Access

+#### Via WiFi Hotspot

 Once connected to the wifi hotspot, you can access the RPi4's SSH network service on TCP/22.

 The RPi4 will have the IP address `192.168.200.1`.
 Just connect with your favorite SSH client (e.g. MobaXTerm).

+#### Via LTE + VPN

+In case you make use of an LTE connection, you can store your WireGuard client profile at `/etc/wireguard/wg0.conf` and start a VPN connection via `sudo wg-quick up wg0`.
+Then, the RPi4 will be in the same VPN network as your operators (pentesters, red teamers etc.).
+This allows remote access into a compromised corpoerate's network.

+>[!WARNING]
+> SSH uses public key authentication for external networks per default.
+No password auth.
+>
+> You can adjust the `/etc/ssh/sshd_config` though and whitelist your VPN IP CIDR range for password authentication.
+See the last entry in the SSH config regarding `Match Address ...`.

 ### 5. NAC Bypass